 What’s the daily recommended intake?
 9.5mg for men aged 19 to 64, 7mg for women.4

-Vitamin D is essential for mood, memory, muscle recovery and helping the body regulate its levels of calcium and phosphates – without it you could find yourself experiencing bone pain or even a a condition called osteomalacia.
+Vitamin D is essential for mood, memory, muscle recovery and helping the body regulate its levels of calcium and phosphates – without it, you could find yourself experiencing bone pain or even a condition called osteomalacia.
 Sources of vitamin D include oily fish, red meats, egg yolks and liver, which is why this is such a crucial one for vegans to take supplements for.

-Vitamin D can also be made by the body when its exposed to direct sunlight, so during the winter months when it’s darker outside, people including omnivores, can become deficient.
+Vitamin D can also be made by the body when it's exposed to direct sunlight, so during the winter months when it’s darker outside, people including omnivores, can become deficient.

 What’s the daily recommended intake?
 10mcg for everyone.5

-With BetterYou Dlux Plus Vitamin D Plus K2 Daily spray, you can work towards optimal bone health in an effective and convenient format, plus it tastes of peppermint too!
+With BetterYou Dlux Plus Vitamin D Plus K2 Daily Spray, you can work towards optimal bone health in an effective and convenient format, plus it tastes of peppermint too!